NeuralLog: Natural Language Inference with Joint Neural and Logical Reasoning: Introduction

-This paper makes several contributions, as follows: first, we propose a new framework for combining logic-based inference with deep-learning-based network inference for better performance on solving NLI.
-We model the NLI task as a path-searching problem between the premises and the hypothesis.
-We use the beam-search algorithm to find an optimal path that can transform a premise to a hypothesis through a series of inference steps.
+This paper makes several contributions, as follows: first, we propose a new framework in section 3 for combining logic-based inference with deep-learning-based network inference for better performance on conducting natural language inference.
+We model an NLI task as a path-searching problem between the premises and the hypothesis.
+We use beam-search to find an optimal path that can transform a premise to a hypothesis through a series of inference steps.
 This way, different inference modules can be inserted into the system.
 For example, DL inference modules will handle inferences with diverse syntactic changes and logic inference modules will handle inferences that require complex reasoning.
-Second, we introduce a new method to handle syntactic variations in natural language through sequence chunking and DL based paraphrase detection.
-We evaluate our system by conducting experiments on the SICK and MED datasets.
+Second, we introduce a new method in section 4.3 to handle syntactic variations in natural language through sequence chunking and DL based paraphrase detection.
+We evaluate our system in section 6 by conducting experiments on the SICK and MED datasets.
 Experiments show that joint logical and neural reasoning show state-of-art accuracy and recall on these datasets.